outoforbitdev/app-galaxy-map/README.md

 - `just lint`: Run the linter
 - `just run`: Run the app locally (and automatically open the browser window)
 - `just setup-local`: Run migrations and add test data to the local db
+- `just restart-node`: Restart the node server in the local app
+- `just migrate $NAME`: Create a db migration
 - `just get-ip`: Get the network url of the local application so that you can view on another device (e.g. mobile) You can explore the `Justfile` to see all available commands.